Dragon Fly (album): Release and reception

 Released in October 1974, Dragon Fly charted at number 11 and received an RIAA gold certification within six months, becoming the biggest success any of them had since Jefferson Airplane's Bark in 1971.
 Two singles were released from the album: "Ride the Tiger" reached #84 on the Billboard Hot 100 and while the follow-up single "Caroline" did not chart, it became an FM staple and was acclaimed as the album's centerpiece, with many listeners excited by Balin's return.
 In addition, the song "Hyperdrive" was used in the opening ceremonies of the 1976 World Science Fiction Convention, MidAmeriCon, in Kansas City, Missouri.

-Critical reaction to the album at the time was mixed to positive.
-Billboard observed there were "several superb rock cuts in the best tradition of Jefferson Airplane and some equally well done ballads", concluding it was the best work the members had come up with in a long time.
+Critical reaction to the album at the time was mixed-to-positive.
+Billboard observed that there were "several superb rock cuts in the best tradition of Jefferson Airplane and some equally well done ballads", concluding that it was the best work the members had produced in a long time.
 Bud Scoppa at Rolling Stone scoffed that Paul and Grace were "unknowing self-parodists" although he positively concluded that the album was "at worst listenable and at best surprisingly engaging".
-Cashbox enthused "this new Starship LP is well worth a listen as the aforementioned talented people collaborate in making a proactive record", marking "Hyperdrive" as a favorite.
+Cashbox enthused that "this new Starship LP is well worth a listen as the aforementioned talented people collaborate in making a proactive record", citing "Hyperdrive" as a favorite.
 Robert Christgau gave the album a C+ but also singled out "Hyperdrive" as a key cut "in which supertechnology (spirit-powered, perhaps?) cuts through corners in time".
-Retrospectively, William Ruhlmann at AllMusic thought that although the material was uneven, it sounded like the work of a seasoned band; he praised "All Fly Away", "Hyperdrive" and especially "Caroline", which he called "one of the best songs the Airplane/Starship ever did."
+Retrospectively, William Ruhlmann at AllMusic thought that although the material was uneven, it sounded like the work of a seasoned band; he praised "All Fly Away", "Hyperdrive" and especially "Caroline", which he called "one of the best songs the Airplane/Starship ever did".